Thursday, August 18, 2022

 The raiders quickly wore out their horses, and one Yankee regretted the day he swiped a mule from the plantation of a Revolutionary war hero.

 Tell Mama!
-The Civil War is finally over
+The war is finally over

 A month after Lee's surrender, the war and the raid were still dragging on.
 So was the daily run of The Stoneman Gazette.
 We needed a way to finish strong, and I think we found it in our Mothers Day issue, which featured heartfelt quotes from the likes of Abe Lincoln, Stonewall Jackson's mother, and Mark Twain.
 Some newspapers don't like exclamations in headlines, but we're different, and moms are special.